 Who are those shaming same-sex relations?
 While various sexual behaviors are widely accepted, why do many still feel so much guilt?
-Should not homosexuals now feel affirmed and confident now?
-Do the moral standards of some people trigger guilt in the moral conscience of others?
+Should not homosexuals feel affirmed and confident?
+Do the moral standards of other people trigger guilt in the moral conscience of others?
 Can other people determine the moral conscience of others?
 No. Why then is there still so much shame?
 There some of the reasons for guilt and the guilt can be resolved.

 The perception of what is natural has caused many to feel guilty.
-Here are some observations: Only one man and one woman have propagated humanity and marriage is only natural to humanity.
+Here are some observations: Only one man and one woman have propagated humanity and marriage between a man and a woman is natural to humanity.
 Only a man and a woman can conceive children.
 Only man and woman are made to come together.
 Man and woman are made to become intimately one even if they do not plan to have children.
 Traditional marriage has been the basis of society forming the family.

-Furthermore, same-sex relations stand in contrast to centuries of parenting and even adoption.
+Same-sex relations stand in contrast to centuries of marriage, families, parenting, and even adoption.
 Adoption has been a natural option for a married woman and man who are unable to conceive.
-This is part of the reason that they came together.
 All orphaned children are naturally produced by one father and one mother, and they would naturally desire a father and a mother or at least a father and mother figure.
-Therefore, homosexuals can feel guilty for altering the natural order.
+Therefore, some can feel guilt for altering the natural order.
 What can be done about this shame?
-Are God-followers to blame?
-Or, is God trying to tell humankind something by using our consciences?
+Are “religious people” to blame?
+Is God trying to tell humankind something by using our consciences?

 Highly Esteemed among People